arkp1/http-server/README.md

 - `SimpleServer` – Abstract class defining the server lifecycle.
 - `TestServer` – Concrete implementation of a working HTTP server.

-The server replies to every HTTP request with
+The server replies to every HTTP request with:

 ```
 HTTP/1.1 200 OK